-&lt;sup>57 See, e.g., id. at 657 (quoting Cellco Partnership v.
+&lt;sup>58 See, e.g., id. at 657 (quoting Cellco Partnership v.
 FCC, 700 F.3d 534, 549 (D.C.
 Cir.
 2012)).

-court's "roadmap."58

-22. In November 2014, then-President Obama called on the FCC to "reclassify consumer broadband service under Title II of the Telecommunications Act."
+- 21. Later that year, the Commission embarked yet again down the path of rulemaking, proposing to rely on section 706 of the Telecommunications Act to adopt enforceable rules using the court's "roadmap."
+59 - 22.
+In November 2014, then-President Obama called on the FCC to "reclassify consumer broadband service under Title II of the Telecommunications Act."
 Three months later, the Commission adopted the Title II Order, reclassifying broadband Internet access services from information services to telecommunications services.
-In doing so, the Commission found it necessary to forbear from enforcing the "vast majority of rules adopted under Title II," including "30 statutory provisions[,] and render over 700 codified rules inapplicable."
+In doing so, the Commission found it necessary to forbear from enforcing the "vast majority of rules adopted under Title II," including "30 statutory provisions[,]" and to render "over 700 codified rules inapplicable."
 The Commission adopted no-blocking, no-throttling, and no-paid-prioritization rules, as well as a general Internet conduct standard and "enhancements" to the transparency rule.
 In 2016, a divided panel of the D.C.
 Circuit Court of Appeals upheld the Title II Order in United States Telecom Ass'n v.
-FCC.
-Petitioners have sought a rehearing of the case en banc.
+FCC, with the D.C.
+Circuit denying petitions for rehearing of the case en banc.